Why? Interval sessions are for runners of all abilities who have some racing experience and want to improve their times.

 Paul is an excellent all round runner.
 Whether it’s Peco XC, 5k, 10k, Half Marathon etc…..
 Paul always clocks up a fast time in each of these events.

-On the first Monday of each month we will be hosting a track session at John Charles Centre for Sport from 6pm prompt.
+Starting September, on the 2nd Monday of each month we will be hosting a track session at John Charles Centre for Sport from 6pm prompt.
 The sessions have been approved by one of our senior coaches and are intended to develop your speed and endurance for all running distances, the track is a great place to train and of course no-one gets left behind.
-These sessions will also help you gain confidence on running on the track and enter track events in the spring and summer months.
+These sessions will also help you gain confidence on running on the track and possibly enter track events in the spring and summer months.

 Don’t fear, you don’t need to be of Usain Bolt or Haile Gebrselassie speed in order to come to this session.
 The way the session works is that you run at a speed you are comfortable with and work from there.
 All you need is desire and hard-work and you will become faster over all race distances.